Teradyne, Inc.

 RockFlow Model Forecast: Three Scenarios for 2026

-Based on a comprehensive analysis, here is a 12-month outlook for Teradyne (TER):
+Based on a comprehensive analysis, the 12-month outlook for Teradyne (TER) is bullish but carries significant volatility risk.

 Wall Street Consensus